 The viewing group is a concept to control the content of the display.
 It works as an on/off switch for any drawing instruction assigned to the corresponding viewing group.
 The concept can be seen as a filter on the list of drawing instructions.

+A drawing instruction which has multiple viewing groups is disabled when any assigned viewing group is disabled.

 Viewing groups can be aggregated into Viewing Group Layers and Viewing Group Layer can be aggregated into Display Modes.
 Both aggregations are part of the portrayal catalogue.

 DrawingInstruction